GithungDang/PokerSkill/README.md

 # Poker AI

 Our Poker AI (not PokerSkill) can crush online Texas Hold'em by using a large model-based search algorithm that supports millisecond level equilibrium strategy solving in any multiplayer scenario.
-Our strategy accuracy and strength are close to GTOWizard (the strongest solver), and our AI can handle any scenario solvers can not handle (such as a group of people limp ahead, or 6 people entering a flip).
+Our strategy accuracy and strength are close to GTOWizard (the strongest solver), and our AI can handle any scenario solvers can not handle (such as a group of people limp ahead, or 6 people entering a flop).
 If you are interested in commercial cooperation with our poker AI, please contact me.

 ## Human Testing